 Ordering and paying for equipment

-If you have an ileostomy, you will be entitled to free NHS prescriptions for necessary products.
+If you have an ileostomy, you'll be entitled to free NHS prescriptions for necessary products.

-You will be given an initial supply of stoma bags before you leave hospital, as well as your prescription information.
-You should let your GP know your prescription information so they can make a note of it in your medical records and issue prescriptions in the future.
+You'll be given an initial supply of stoma bags before you leave hospital, as well as your prescription information.
+Let your GP know your prescription information so they can make a note of it in your medical records and issue prescriptions in the future.

 Your prescription can either be taken to the chemist or sent to a specialist supplier who will deliver the appliances.
 There's no need to stockpile supplies, but it's recommended that you order more appliances while you still have plenty left so you don't run out.

-The output of your stoma can cause irritation to the skin surrounding the opening, so it is important to keep the skin clean.
+The output of your stoma can cause irritation to the skin surrounding the opening, so it's important to keep the skin clean.
 You should regularly clean the area using mild soap and water.

 You may notice small spots of blood around the stoma when you clean it.
 This is perfectly normal.
-It is caused by delicate blood vessels in the tissues of the stoma, which can bleed easily.
+It's caused by delicate blood vessels in the tissues of the stoma, which can bleed easily.
 The bleeding will soon stop.

 Burning or itching skin is a sign that you need to change your equipment.
 If a large area of skin becomes inflamed, contact your GP or stoma nurse, who will be able to prescribe a cream, powder or spray to treat this.

-If you no longer have a colon (large intestine), you are at greater risk from dehydration.
-This is because one of the functions of the colon is to re-absorb water and minerals back into the body.
+If you no longer have a large intestine (colon), you're at greater risk from dehydration.
+This is because one of the functions of the colon is to reabsorb water and minerals back into the body.

-Therefore, it is important to drink plenty of water if you have an ileostomy, particularly in hot weather or during periods where you are more active than normal.
+It's therefore important to drink plenty of water if you have an ileostomy, particularly in hot weather or during periods where you're more active than normal.
 Sachets of fluid replacement solutions to help reduce dehydration are also available from pharmacies.

 Smell and wind

-In the first few weeks after surgery, you may experience a lot of flatulence (gas).
+In the first few weeks after surgery, you may experience a lot of gas(flatulence).
 This is harmless, but it can be embarrassing and uncomfortable.
 This problem should subside as your bowels recover from the effects of surgery.

 If the problem persists, your GP or stoma nurse should be able to recommend a medicine that can help to reduce gas.

 Many people also worry their external bag will smell.
-However, all modern appliances have air filters that have charcoal in them, which neutralises the smell.
+However, all modern appliances have air filters with charcoal in them, which neutralises the smell.
 If necessary, special liquids and tablets that are placed in the bags are available to reduce any odour.

 Many medicines are designed to dissolve slowly in your digestive system.
-Therefore, some medications may not be as effective if you have an ileostomy because they could come straight out into your bag.
+This means some medications may not be as effective if you have an ileostomy because they could come straight out into your bag.

 In women, having a ileostomy can affect the effectiveness of oral contraceptive pills, so you may want to discuss alternative forms of contraception with your GP or pharmacist.

-Once you have fully recovered from surgery, there is no reason you can't return to most of your normal activities, including work, sports, travelling and having sex.
+Once you've fully recovered from surgery, there's no reason you can't return to most of your normal activities, including work, sports, travelling and having sex.

 Living with an ileo-anal pouch

-Living with an ileo-anal pouch is different to living with an ileostomy because the procedure does not involve creating a stoma in the abdomen (tummy).
-Instead, digestive waste is stored in an internal pouch and is excreted through the rectum and anus.
+Living with an ileo-anal pouch is different from living with an ileostomy because the procedure doesn't involve creating a stoma in the tummy (abdomen).
+Instead, digestive waste is stored in an internal pouch and excreted through the rectum and anus.

-Most people find their 'pouch activity' settles down after six to 12 months, although, the number of bowel movements will differ from person to person.
+Most people find their pouch activity settles down after 6 to 12 months, although the number of bowel movements will differ from person to person.

 Improving muscle control

-Exercising the muscles that control the passing of stools (known as pelvic floor muscles) can help make going to the toilet easier if you have an ileo-anal pouch and can reduce the likelihood of accidental leaks during the first few weeks after the operation.
+Exercising the muscles that control the passing of stools (pelvic floor muscles) can help make going to the toilet easier if you have an ileo-anal pouch.
+It can also reduce the likelihood of accidental leaks during the first few weeks after the operation.

 Pelvic floor exercises, as outlined below, are a good way of improving your muscle control:

-- sit or lie comfortably with knees slightly apart
+- sit or lie comfortably with your knees slightly apart

-- without moving your abdominal muscles, squeeze the muscle around the back passage as if you are trying to stop passing wind
+- without moving your abdominal muscles, squeeze the muscle around the back passage as if you're trying to stop passing wind

 - relax for the same amount of time before repeating